Bira/octopus-carnival/_drafts/df-marksmanship.md

 ## Layla

 Layla the Gun-Witch is built on the Gunner template from Pyramid #3/36.
-She has Gunslinger, Quick-Reload 3, Guns (Pistol)-19 and Fast-Draw (Ammo)-16, and is firing the Pistol from the same Pyramid issue, which is a smoothbore flintlock with RoF 1 (20).
+She has Gunslinger, Quick Reload 4, Guns (Pistol)-19 and Fast-Draw (Ammo)-16, and is firing the Pistol from the same Pyramid issue, which is a smoothbore flintlock with RoF 1 (20).
 This seems to make her the underdog in this competition.
 Can she catch up?

-If Layla uses paper cartridges, her reload time drops by half to 10 seconds.
-Fast-Draw _without_ Quick-Reload would reduce this to 8.
-Each level of Quick-Reload would make a Fast-Draw success instead take 25% off the total reload time, to a minumum of 3 seconds.

-By the books, our gun-witch would lose the quick-firing competition by a wide margin.
+Four levels of the Gun Fu version of Quick Reload means she can reload that gun in three seconds flat.
+Still, if we leave it at that, our gun-witch would lose the quick-firing competition by a wide margin.
 Even with sucess at Fast-Draw, she will only fire once every 4 seconds, allowing her to land 15 shots in that minute.
 There's not enough rolls in there for her to fail one in this time period, but if it did happen she'd take ten seconds to reload instead of 3, lowering her total by another 3 shots.

 Pyramid #3/36 doesn't include much that can make her fire any faster - its rationale is that Dungeon Fantasy guns make up for their lower fire-rate by